-That isn’t going to change, but as the benefit packages on reward cards continue to be squeezed it is worth keeping an eye on the best alternatives.
+That isn’t going to change, but as the benefit packages on all reward cards – travel and cashback – continue to be squeezed it is worth keeping an eye on the best alternatives.
 After all, you could use the cashback to pay for travel directly or even buy points in your preferred programme.

 The best cashback cards come from American Express because these have not been impacted by the 0.3% cap on interchange fees.
 With retailers paying more to accept the cards, Amex can pass back more to you.

 The Platinum Cashback card pays you cashback at the following rate:

 - 5% cashback on all your spending in the first three months, up to £2,500 of purchases

 - 1% back if you spend under £10,000 from month 4 to month 12 (and annually thereafter)

 - 1.25% back on your spend over £10,000 from month 4 to month 12 (and annually thereafter)

 It comes with a £25 annual fee.
 The Platinum Cashback credit card has a representative APR of 28.2% variable, including the £25 fee, based on a notional £1,200 credit limit.
 The interest rate on purchases is 22.9% variable.

 The Platinum Cashback Everyday card (free) has a tiered reward system:

 - 5% cashback on all your spending in the first three months, up to £2,000 of purchases